Nicholas-Ray-NAU/CS386_Team_Project_F22/deliverable_2.md

 - As a user, I want to create an account so that I can access my scores and rankings easily.
 - As a player, I want to communicate with my opponent so that they are aware of what I have to say.

+### Zachary:
+As a player, I want a simple UI so that I can find my desired game fast.
+As a front-end developer, I want a html template so that the style of the website is consistent.

 # Issue Tracker